jvfaeldon20/refocus-training/README.md

 # Refocus Training

 Hi everyone!
 I am JV.
-One of the students here in Refocus I've been working already in the software industry for 4 years and currently working as a Frontend developer.
+One of the students here in Refocus.
+I've been working already in the software industry for 4 years and currently working as a Frontend developer.